happy-little-one/pure-editor/readme.md

 #### submit

-this submit trigger setting, if you needn't this, just ignore it and get the result by call the instance method `submit`
+this submit trigger setting, if you needn't this, just ignore it and get the result by the instance method `submit`

 - `will(e: KeyboardEvent): boolean`: if it return true, PureEditor will trigger submit immediately. example: `will: e => e.key === 'Enter'`